octoml/octoml-profile/README.md

   conda create -n octoml python=3.8 conda activate octoml
   ```
   if you are on Mac M1 and seeing `symbol not found in flat namespace '_CFRelease'`, it is likely that you created a `venv` with python installed by `conda`.
-Please make sure to deactivate any `conda` enviroment by:
+Please make sure to deactivate any `conda` environment(s) by:
   ```
   conda config --set auto_activate_base false conda deactivate